2021 Psychology Degree Guide

 Psychology Degree Types

 There are various different levels of psychology degrees.
-Psychology programs offered by schools range from a first year certificate to a professional practice doctorate, which is the highest psychology degree you can get.
+You can get anything from a associate's degree in psychology to the highest psychology degree, a professional practice doctorate.
 How long it takes to complete some common psychology degree levels is shown below.

 |Degree||Credit Requirements||Typical Program Length|